alan-turing-institute/SecureABC/README.md

 # SecureABC Paper and Reference Implementation

 ## Paper
 The latest SecureABC AntiBody Certificates paper can be found at [SecureABC.pdf](SecureABC.pdf).
-The authors welcome feedback and may be contacted by email using the details in the paper or by clicking the following <a href="mailto:chicks@turing.ac.uk;dbutler@turing.ac.uk;cm@warwick.ac.uk;jon.crowcroft@cl.cam.ac.uk">link</a>.
+The authors welcome feedback and may be contacted by email using the details in the paper or by clicking the following [link](mailto:chicks@turing.ac.uk;dbutler@turing.ac.uk;cm@warwick.ac.uk;jon.crowcroft@cl.cam.ac.uk?subject=[SecureABC]).

 ## Reference Implementation